ionic-enterprise/tutorials/docs/native-solutions/auth-connect/angular/introduction.md

 </CH.Code>

 Change the `appId` to be something unique.
 The `appId` is used as the [bundle ID](https://developer.apple.com/documentation/appstoreconnectapi/bundle_ids) / [application ID](https://developer.android.com/build/configure-app-module#set-application-id).
-Therefore it should be a string that unique to your organization and application.
+Therefore it should be a string that is unique to your organization and application.
 We will use `io.ionic.gettingstartedangular` for this application.

 It is best to do this before adding the `iOS` and `Android` platforms to ensure they are setup properly from the start.